Lobster Ecology Region of Interest Timeseries Processing

 nc_varname = "bottom_t")

-# 3. Get the zonal averages for each region/group
+# 3. Get the regional averages for each region/group

 split(.$area_id) %>%